macOS menu bar diagnostics for USB-C

 What does WhatCable Pro add?

-Pro unlocks 12 advanced features including live power metering, port health counters, PD contract inspection, and raw VDO identity.
-One-time £4.99, no subscription, works on up to 2 Macs.
+Pro unlocks 15 advanced features including cable history (named cables with a recorded timeline), live power metering, Negotiation and Display Diagnostics, port health counters, PD contract inspection, and raw VDO identity.
+One-time £9.99, no subscription, works on up to 2 Macs.
 See full features and comparison.

 Does it phone home or collect data?